Taming Video Models for 3D and 4D Generation via Zero-Shot Camera Control: Proposed Methods

 The comparison relies on three popular optical flow metrics \citep{RAFT}: Masked End-point Error (M-EPE), which measures the Euclidean distance between predicted and GT flow vectors; Masked Angular Error (M-AE), which measures their angular difference; and Outlier Percentage (Fl-all), which calculates the fraction of unreliable pixels.
 We combine the normalized metrics to calculate a motion similarity score $S^{(t,c)}$ for each channel in each timestep $t$:

 where $\text{Norm}_k^{(t,c)}\!\in[0,1]$ are the normalized errors from M-EPE, M-AE, and Fl-all, and $\gamma_k$ are the weighting factors.
-The detailed calculation and normalization methods for these metrics are provided in the Appendix~\ref{Appendix_flf}.
+The calculation and normalization methods for these metrics are provided in the Supplementary.
 Higher $S^{(t,c)}$ means better flow alignment and stronger motion evidence.

-To adaptively set the motion similarity threshold for each scene, we select motion-relevant channels using a dynamic threshold $\delta^{(t)} = \mu_S^{(t)} - \lambda^{(t)}\sigma_S^{(t)}$, where $\mu_S^{(t)}$ and $\sigma_S^{(t)}$ are the mean and standard deviation of all channel scores at step $t$.
+To adaptively set the motion similarity threshold for each scene, we select motion-relevant channels using a dynamic threshold $\delta^{(t)}=\mu_S^{(t)}-\lambda^{(t)}\sigma_S^{(t)}$, where $\mu_S^{(t)}$ and $\sigma_S^{(t)}$ are the mean and standard deviation of all channel scores at step $t$.
 We schedule $\lambda^{(t)}$ to create a loose-to-tight selection over time.
 This matches the generative process, where early steps define broad structures and later steps handle fine details.
-Consequently, we guide more channels initially for structural integrity and fewer channels toward the end to preserve high-fidelity details.
+Consequently, we disable flow-gating in the early steps (e.g., the first 5) to use all channels for structural integrity, then progressively reduce the number of guided channels in later steps to preserve high-fidelity details.
+Specific schedule settings are detailed in the Supplementary.

-Finally, the latent update selectively fuses the trajectory information $\mathbf{Z}_{\text{traj}}$ into the selected high motion-relevance channels:
+Finally, the latent update selectively fuses the trajectory latent $\mathbf{x}_{\text{traj}}$ into the selected high motion-relevance channels:

-This FLF operator replaces the global update in Eq.~(\ref{eq:t'}), resulting in a more precise fusion rule: This FLF operator replaces the operator $\mathbf{F}$ in Eq.~(\ref{eq:t'}), resulting in a more precise fusion rule.
+This FLF operator replaces the operator $\mathbf{F}$ in Eq.~(\ref{eq:t'}), resulting in a more precise fusion rule.

 In summary, FLF provides fine-grained trajectory control while preserving model priors and synthesis quality.
-Unlike methods that restart the sampling schedule \citep{RestartSampling} or globally update the entire latent \citep{ViewExtrapolator}, FLF integrates with our IRR framework to apply selective, per-step guidance, effectively decoupling motion and appearance for precise control.
+Unlike methods that restart the sampling schedule \citep{RestartSampling}, iterate in noisy space \citep{Repaint}, or globally update the entire latent \citep{ViewExtrapolator}, FLF integrates with our IRR framework to apply selective, per-step guidance, effectively decoupling motion and appearance for precise control.
+Fig.~\ref{fig:flf} shows the statistics based on optical flow, demonstrating that each channel exhibits different motion relevance.